A General Formulation of the Kinematic Dipole as a Functional of Selection and Source Properties: Beyond the Ellis--Baldwin Approximation: Introduction

-induces a characteristic dipolar modulation in the observed number counts.
-This so-called \emph{kinematic dipole} arises from two simultaneous relativistic effects: (i) the transformation of solid angle due to aberration, and (ii) Doppler boosting of the observed fluxes, together with the resulting deformation of the selection criteria.
-The first systematic formulation of this effect was given by \citet{1984MNRAS.206..377E}, who showed that, under the assumptions that the cumulative number counts follow a power law, $N(>S)\propto S^{-x}$, and that the source spectrum can be approximated by a single power law, $S_\nu\propto \nu^{-\alpha}$, the dipole coefficient $\mathcal{A}$ is given by
+produces a dipolar modulation in the observed counts.
+This kinematic dipole originates from two relativistic effects: aberration, which distorts the apparent solid angle, and Doppler boosting of the observed fluxes, which in turn modifies the survey selection.